Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “Williams said get somewhere safe and stay put until Hammond shows up to fetch us in person.”

-“But my dad---!”
+“But my dad - !”
 Clara began again.
 That seemed to be all she could say on the subject.

 Kevin squatted down in front of her and put a hand on her shoulder.
 “Clara.
 I’m scared for him too, but ain’t nothin’ we can do right now.”